 4. A Brigit column piece from JBL Statues which you can buy at Sacred Source.
 Yes I own a lot of statues.

 1. At least according to D.J.
 Conway in Celtic Magic, the first Pagan book I ever owned.
-This list fascinated me in 1994, I find it a little bit dubious in 2014, though it does paint a mental image of Brighid in a mixed martial arts competition.
+This list fascinated me in 1994, I find it a little bit dubious in 2014, though it does paint a mental image of Brigid in a mixed martial arts competition.

 2. I perhaps rely on Ronald Hutton a bit too much, but Stations of the Sun (Oxford University Press 1996) is just packed with so much information that I have trouble putting it down.
-Most of the things written about Brighid in this piece that go back to Sun came be found on page 135.
+Most of the things written about Brihid in this piece that go back to Sun came be found on page 135.

 3. Not nearly as celebrated as Sun, but one of my favorite reference works is The Pagan Religions of the British Isles Their Nature and Legacy (Blackwell Publishers 1991) also by Ronald Hutton.
 Yes I have kind of a fan-boy thing going on with Hutton, I won’t deny it.
 This citation is from page 153.